1Jamie/shape_slayer/docs/card-system-design-spec.md

 - **Trade-off**: Requires taking damage to activate, less effective against ranged attacks.
 Still take full damage, only reflect portion.

 #### Phoenix Down (from `phoenix_down` legendary effect)
+- **Unlock**: Achievement "Revive 10 times total" OR Purchase 750 shards (available after first full run clear)
+- **Mastery Upgrade Costs**: M0→M1: 30 shards, M1→M2: 75 shards, M2→M3: 150 shards, M3→M4: 300 shards, M4→M5: 600 shards
 - **Non-Stacking**: Yes - Only one Phoenix Down card can be in hand at a time
 - **Application**: Conditional trigger - One-Time Use - Activates on death, revives player, then card is destroyed from hand
 - **Special Rules**:
   - **Drops only at Orange quality** - No white/green/blue/purple versions exist
   - **Base effect**: Revive at 30% HP, card destroyed from hand after use - "Rise from geometric ash"
+  - **Mastery 0-4**: Do not unlock quality bands (card only exists at Orange).
+These mastery levels provide visible progression toward the ultimate upgrade, giving players a long-term goal to work toward.
   - **Mastery 5 upgrade**: If player has Mastery 5 for Phoenix Down, revive at 50% HP + 20% damage boost for 10s - "Transcendent rebirth.
 Return stronger than before."
   - **Mastery applies during run**: Mastery upgrades apply even to cards found during the run (if you have Mastery 5, any Phoenix Down you find will have the upgraded effect)
+  - **Design Rationale**: Phoenix Down is already extremely powerful (revive mechanic), so mastery 0-4 serve as progression milestones rather than unlocking quality bands.
+The M5 upgrade provides a massive boon (20% HP increase + damage boost) on top of an already broken card, making the 1,155 total shard investment (M0→M5) feel rewarding.
+This breaks the normal mastery pattern intentionally - the card is so powerful that it needs a different progression structure.
 - **Trade-off**: Single-use card - destroyed from hand when triggered.
 Only activates on death, cannot be used proactively.
 Extremely powerful but permanent loss of the card slot.
 Must choose carefully when to risk death.

 ### 2.3 Mobility Family Cards

 #### Velocity (from `movementSpeed` affix)
+- **Unlock**: ✅ Unlocked by default (Starter card)
+- **Mastery Upgrade Costs**: M0→M1: 10 shards, M1→M2: 25 shards, M2→M3: 50 shards, M3→M4: 100 shards, M4→M5: 200 shards
 - **Application**: Passive - Always active, modifies movement speed stat
-- **White**: +10% movement speed, -2% projectile damage - "Quick step"
+- **White**: +10% movement speed - "Quick step" (No drawback - baseline card)
-- **Green**: +15% movement speed, -2% projectile damage - "Swift movement"
+- **Green**: +15% movement speed, -2% projectile damage - "Swift movement" (Trade-off introduced at moderate power level)
 - **Blue**: +20% movement speed, -2% projectile damage - "Rapid transit"
 - **Purple**: +25% movement speed, -2% projectile damage + "Movement speed increases damage by 5%" - "Momentum power"
 - **Orange**: +30% movement speed, -2% projectile damage + "Movement speed increases damage by 10% and grants dodge chance" - "Infinite velocity.
 Speed becomes strength."
-- **Trade-off**: -2% projectile damage per stack.
+- **Trade-off**: -2% projectile damage per stack (introduced at Green tier and above).
 Speed comes at the cost of precision and power, creating a meaningful trade-off between mobility and damage output.
+White tier is a pure buff to provide consistent baseline for new players.

 #### Vector Laminar (from `projectileSpeed` affix)
+- **Unlock**: Room 10 milestone OR Purchase 40 shards
+- **Mastery Upgrade Costs**: M0→M1: 10 shards, M1→M2: 25 shards, M2→M3: 50 shards, M3→M4: 100 shards, M4→M5: 200 shards
 - **Application**: Passive - Always active, modifies projectile speed stat
 - **White**: +15% projectile speed - "Faster bolts"
 - **Green**: +25% projectile speed - "Swift projectiles"